CitouHub/waffler/README.md

 ```
 sudo systemctl enable --now avahi-alias@waffler.local.service
 ```
-To make sure that Waffler starts when you restart your Raspberry Pi put the following in `/etc/systemd/system/waffler.service`
+Lastly, to make sure that Waffler starts when you restart your Raspberry Pi put the following in `/etc/systemd/system/waffler.service`
 ```
 [Unit]
 Description=Docker Compose Waffler